LuciaGiagnolini12/bodi/README.md

 # bodi
-Extension to Records in Context - Ontology dedicated to personal born-digital archives
+Extension to Records in Contexts - Ontology dedicated to personal born-digital archives